uwasystemhealth/shl-mkdocs-tutorial-and-template/README.md

 ## What do I hope to achieve with this tutorial and template?
 This tutorial and template has 2 main purpose:

-1. Make the documentation setup easier and accesible for everyone (template)
+1. Make the documentation setup easier and accessible for everyone (template)
 2. Teach Markdown (tutorial)

 ## How easy is this to deploy?